mouadja02/bitcoin-technical-indicators-dataset/README.md

 # Bitcoin Price Hourly Tracker

-This repository maintains Bitcoin hourly price data from 2015 to present, using a combination of historical data files and daily Snowflake backups.
-The system fetches current data from CryptoCompare, stores it in Snowflake, and creates daily CSV backups on GitHub.
+This repository maintains Bitcoin hourly price data from 2015 to present, using a combination of historical data files and daily backups.
+A workflow fetches current data from CryptoCompare and stores it in Snowflake, and at the end of the day creates daily CSV backups on GitHub.

 ## Repository Structure
 - `btc-hourly-price_2015_2025.csv`: Complete 10y historical hourly data from November 12, 2014 through May 13, 2025